acrucetta/acrucetta/README.md

 🌱 I'm a Software Engineer with 3+ years of experience and an MS in Computer Science and Public Policy at the University of Chicago.

 💬 I'm interested in:
-  -  ML Engineering
+  -  ML Engineering / Data engineering
-  -  Back-end Development
+  -  Health tech
-  -  Health Tech
+  -  Generative AI

 <h3>⚡ Latest work</h3>
 <a href = "https://github.com/acrucetta/anki-builder">Build Anki Cards with Open AI</a>